Olical/oli.me.uk/_posts/2012-03-03-pure-css-toggle-accordion.md

 ## Markup

-Now the HTML for this particular accordion is a little more complicated that some.
+Now the HTML for this particular accordion is a little more complicated than some.
 That is because we are utilizing radio buttons to perform the toggle on click action.
 But do not fear, it only means one extra element that is actually set to `display: none`.

 {% highlight html %}
 <ul class='accordion'>